 Updated on August 29, 2019

 Sony has set a target of reducing virgin plastic used per product by 10% from the fiscal 2013 level, by fiscal 2020.
-To achieve this target, Sony has been working to incorporate recycled plastics into products while also reducing product size.
-In fiscal 2017, virgin plastic used per product was down 2.3% from the fiscal 2013 level.
-Since setting the target, Sony has expanded to use of recycled plastics especially in televisions, video players and camcorders and promoted reductions in the size and weight of game consoles to reduce the amount of virgin plastic used.
+To achieve this target, Sony has been working to expand use of recycled plastics while also making product chassis more lightweight and compact.
+However, in more recent years, stricter regulations on import and export of used plastic have impacted the procurement of recycled plastics, and the average screen size of TVs has increased.
+Consequently, in fiscal 2018, virgin plastic used per product was up 2.4% from the fiscal 2013 level.

 To reduce the consumption of virgin plastic, Sony has expanded the use of recycled plastics in a broad range of product categories by developing recycled plastics while elevating quality and reducing manufacturing costs.
 Sony recently developed a recycled plastic for audio products that actually improves sound quality while retaining a high percentage of recycled content.
 This recycled plastic was used in soundbars and home theater systems that were sold in 2016.